 A. Those are for the majority of people who aren't able to see to read, because the majority of them don't read braille.
 If you become blind suddenly, or become blind when you are fairly old, you probably won't be able to learn braille, or at least learn it very quickly, and you are usually familiar with the shapes of letters and numbers.

-Q. If people who are blind can't read the directional signs, how do they find their way around in strange buildings?
+Q. If people who are blind can't read the directional signs, how do they find their way around in unfamiliar buildings?

 A. The majority of people who are legally blind do have some usable vision.
 If you use all the rules for visual signs, such as the rules for good contrast between the letters and the background of the sign, and make the signs large enough, with a non-glare finish, many legally blind people can read them.
 We know that many people like some kind of audible directional information, and luckily, most people who travel independently now do have smart phones and there are an increasing number of programs they can use for audible wayfinding.
 However, it's still a problem for many blind people and we search for good answers all the time.
 Of course people who are blind and travel independently have developed many ways of doing so over the years, without using signs.